AdobeDocs/campaign-standard.en/help/reporting/using/about-dynamic-reports.md

 ## Dynamic reporting usage agreement {#dynamic-reporting-usage-agreement}

-The Dynamic reporting usage agreement's purpose is to function as a pop-up consent for data processing and to be up-to-date with the latest functionalities added.
+The Dynamic reporting usage agreement's purpose is to function as a pop-up consent for data processing.
 By default, the agreement is only visible and can only be accepted or declined by users assigned with administration rights.

 Three options are available: